 Section 10.03.
 The organization’s fiscal year shall be from January to December inclusive.

 Section 10.04.
 Any members whose dues remain unpaid after 60 days shall be reminded by mail or phone by the Treasurer.
-Thirty days after non-payment will drop member from membership and existing loan value for hives and/or livestock will come due in full.
+If not paid by March 31 the member will be dropped from membership.

 Section 11.01.
 These by-laws may be amended, repealed or altered in all or in part by majority vote at any duly organized meeting of the Association or by mailed ballot.
 The proposed change shall be mailed to the last record address or email of each member at least 20 days before the time of the meeting which is to consider the change.

 Section 12.01.
 Each person who has been, now or shall hereafter be a member of the Board of Directors, an officer or committee member of the Association shall be indemnified by the Association to the extent of its treasury funds and as permitted by law against all expenses reasonably incurred by him/her in connection with any action, suit, proceedings or the settlement or compromise thereof, or payment of any judgement or fine resulting there from in which he/she may become involved by reason of any action taken or omitted by him/her provided that such action was taken or omitted in good faith for the Association.

 Section 13.01.
 Any active CVBA member is eligible to receive the Beekeeper of the Year award for recognition of performance in the current year.
 At the Annual October meeting, and up until 2 weeks after the October meeting, election nominees will be accepted and placed on a ballot for the membership to vote on at the following months November meeting.
 Any 2 person who were not nominated for beekeeper of the year may count the votes the winner will not be revealed until the Christmas Dinner when the award will be presented.